superbolt1105/scores/README.md

-# This is a scores project
+# This is a score project